The X Factor (Australian TV series) season 3: Home visits

-The final round of the selection process, the home visits (formerly the "judges' houses"), saw the judges reduce their six acts to three.
-Each judge took their six acts to exclusive locations around the world.
+The final round of the selection process, the home visits (formerly the "judges' houses"), saw the judges reduce their top six contestants to top three contestants.
+Each judge took their top six contestants to exclusive locations around the world.
 Sebastian and the Boys travelled to New York City, where he was assisted by Beyoncé and her A-Team, Mel B and the Girls visited Hollywood, where they met up with Melanie C, Bassingthwaighte and the Over 25s travelled to Double Island, Queensland, where she was helped by Jason Derulo, and Keating and the Groups travelled to Los Angeles, California, where they were assisted by Good Charlotte and Leona Lewis,.
 After, the judges along with their celebrity guest judges, narrowed down the contestants to three each.